Margaret Tudor: Escape to England and birth of last child

 Margaret was received by Thomas Dacre, Henry's Warden of the Marches, and taken to Harbottle Castle in Northumberland.
 Here in early October she gave birth to Lady Margaret Douglas, the future Countess of Lennox and mother of Henry Stuart, Lord Darnley, cousin and second husband to Mary, Queen of Scots, and father of the future James VI.
-Margaret was in a lot of pain after the birth and may have been suffering from sciatica.
+Margaret was in significant pain after the birth and may have been suffering from sciatica.
 By 21 November she had travelled the 5 miles to Brinkburn Priory, but it was the end of the month before Dacre received her at Morpeth Castle.
 During the queen's stay there, Dacre and Thomas Magnus persuaded her to sign a memorandum of complaint about her treatment by Albany.
 On 18 December, while she lay seriously ill at Morpeth, Margaret's second son, Alexander, died.

 While still in the north of England, Queen Margaret learned of the death of her younger son, Alexander.
 Dacre hinted that Albany – cast in the role of Richard III – was responsible.
 Margaret, even in her vulnerable state, refused to accept this, saying that if he really aimed at securing the throne for himself the death of James would have suited his purpose better.
 It was also at this time that she at last began to get the measure of Angus, who, with an eye on his own welfare, returned to Scotland to make peace with the Regent, "which much made Margaret to muse".
 When Henry VIII learned that Angus would not be accompanying his sister to London he said, "Done like a Scot".
 However, all of Angus's power, wealth and influence was in Scotland; to abandon the country would mean possible forfeiture for treason.
 In this regard he would have had before him the example of his kinsman James Douglas, 9th Earl of Douglas, who had fled to England the previous century, living out his life as a landless mercenary.